karthiksharma98/sap-starterkit/doc/code_setup.md

 The parameters for the various scripts are explained below:

+1. `run.sh`: This is an all-in-one script used to run both the benchmark toolkit daemon and the illustrative examples.
+It should be run using either the command `bash run.sh det` or `bash run.sh forecast`.
+The parameters in this script are the same as those in the scripts described below.

-1. `start_toolkit.sh`: This script is used to run the benchmark toolkit daemon process and must be run before running anything else.
+2. `start_toolkit.sh`: This script is used to run the benchmark toolkit daemon process and must be run before running anything else.
 It initializes two processes - an ImageService process to stream images to your application and a ResultService process to receive output from your application.
 The various parameters are:

 - `--data-root`: This provides the root directory of the dataset.
 - `--annot-path`: This provides the annotations file.
 Annotations for the training and validation sets are provided (see dataset setup instructions [here](https://github.com/mtli/sAP/blob/master/doc/data_setup.md)). *Annotations for the test set will not be released.
 In this case, this parameter provides the file containing meta-info about the dataset in COCO format, i.e., a .json file similar to the validation and training annotations, but without the actual annotations*.